Classical Cipher Comparison Table

 |---|---|---|---|

-Classical ciphers span over 2,500 years of cryptographic history, from ancient Hebrew scholars to 20th century military intelligence.
+Classical ciphers span more than 2,500 years of cryptographic history, from ancient scholars to 20th-century intelligence systems.

 | Era | Period | Ciphers Introduced | Key Advance |